Return to Oz

 Families can talk about why Dorothy is drawn to Oz: What's in that world that isn't in her own?
 Why does she continue her journey even if it's perilous?

-What are the lessons she learns from this second journey?
+What are the lessons Dorothy learns on this journey?
 Are they different from the first?

-How does this version compare to the original film, and to the L. Frank Baum books?
+How does this Oz movie compare to the original -- and to the L. Frank Baum books?